 For me, I would take a different approach focusing on semantics, such as:

 One of the more challenging aspects of writing semantic markup is figuring out the “right” elements to use.
-For some content, it is immediately clear that a <p> should be used or an <h1>.
-For other content, there can be more than one semantic approach.
+For some content, it is immediately clear that a

 Further illustrating the subjective nature of semantic markup, I could’ve taken other approaches to this contact information, such as: